ETS-Android5/L-Academy/README.md

 ## Tech used (as many as required)
 1. Android Studio for development of the application
-2. FireStore for development of the database for the application
+2. FireStoreFireBase for development of the database for the application

 ## Link
 - 3 minute Youtube Video Link for Project Demo